-- Visiting Bai Sao (South Beach) on the southern tip of the island should be marked off of the list first.
-The arduous dirt-road route deters hordes of tourists from the area, which makes for a mix of foreign and domestic vacationers soaking up sun and listening to waves.
-The water is so clear in this area you’ll want to take a boat trip to the nearby An Thoi Islands for a day of snorkeling.
+Visiting Bai Sao (South Beach) on the southern tip of the island should be ticked off the list first.
+The arduous dirt-road route deters hordes of tourists from the area, which makes for a mix of foreign and domestic vacationers soaking up the sun and listening to the waves.
+The water is so clear in this area you’ll want to take a boat trip to the nearby An Thoi Islands for a day of snorkelling.

-- The Dinh Cau Temple also in Duong Dong is a nice place to visit.
+The Dinh Cau Temple also in Duong Dong is a nice place to visit.
 This temple/lighthouse is an odd combination but the views of sea are top-notch.
-The restaurant just down the beach from Dinh Cau Temple serves phenomenal iced Vietnamese coffee, so grab one and head to the second floor terrace to catch the sun setting over the harbor.
+The restaurant just down the beach from Dinh Cau Temple serves phenomenal iced Vietnamese coffee, so grab one and head to the second-floor terrace to catch the sun setting over the harbour.

-- RELAX! – This island was meant to taken in through sunshades, while reclining on a beach chair.
+RELAX! – This island was meant to be taken in through sun shades while reclining on a beach chair.
 Large beers at the small makeshift bars along Long Beach are about 60 cents.

 The price to take a bus from Ha Tien to Sihanoukville costs roughly $20.00, during research no reputable outfits offered reliable transportation from Phu Quoc into Cambodia.